ubidzz/re-engineered-engintron-plugin-BETA/README.md

-# SSL-plugin-for-engintron-BETA
+# Re-enginered-engintron-plugin-BETA
-Enable HTTP/2, OCSP stapling, HSTS and automatically builds the SSL conf files for all domains that has SSL installed
+Enable HTTP/2, OCSP stapling, ALPN, NPN, HSTS, Strict-Transport-Security and automatically builds the SSL conf files for all domains that has SSL installed.

 <b>Requirements:</b><br>
 Installed engintron plugin for WHM/cPanel